silviya-stoyanova/Shake-it/README.md

 # User experience

 When starting the application for the first time on the homepage you will see this "Sorry" message since there are no products offered by default.
-You need to login as an admin, then you will see that the header component have changed and a link to Add Product is now present.
+You need to login as an admin, then you will see that the header component has changed and a link to Add Product is now present.
 From there you may add some products.
 By doing so you will "unlock" the other functionalities...

 [no-products-img](add-url-here)